mulefish/dispense_vending_machine/README.md

 4: Call GCP's DB to verify that it is OK to dispense a given spool

 # TODO:
 Actually call the API.
-Currently spoofing that by running 'python test_server.py'
+Currently spoofing that by running 'python test_server.py' ( http://localhost:8082/ )
+and also 'python listener.py'

 # QRCode:
 There are many ways to make a QR code.
 Currently using one from https://davidshimjs.github.io/qrcodejs/